Puppy Training, Supplies, and Contract

 They do understand the word “NO” and apply that when necessary.
 If they are biting say “No bite”.
 If they persist, say “No bite” again and hold their muzzle.
 You can even squeeze their muzzle until they Yipe.
 This makes an impression on them and gives them a taste of their own sharp teeth.
 Offer them a toy to chew on, not your hand.
 If it bites you when you are walking, stop walking.
 Have children interact calmly with the puppy and train pup to be calm around them.
 If you don’t have time to train, put pup away.

 Puppies have a need to chew and they already like pork rawhides.
 Please no more than 2 small ones per day.
-Rubber, rope, and fabric chew toys are also enjoyed by them.
+Rubber and fabric chew toys are also enjoyed by them.

 Your pup has been trained to come when calling “Pup, Pup!” and clapping your hands and squatting down so that they can see you.
 Start substituting their name when you call them.
 Give lots of praise when your pup comes to you.
 If they do not, walk to them to make the distance shorter and call again.
 Use their name and lavish them with praise when they come to you.

-The pups are paper/litter trained.
+The pups are litter trained.
 It works best if you can have a crate with a blanket or bed for them.
-While they are still young, please put them in a closed room, or pen with their bed/crate and newspapers or puppy pad on the floor.
+While they are still young, please put them in a closed room, or pen with their bed/crate and litter pan on the floor.
 Make a corral with the pen attached to the front of the crate.
-Put newspapers or a kitty litter pan down in one area and food and water in a separate area.
+Put a kitty litter pan down in one area and food and water in a separate area.
 This gives them zones for eating, sleeping, and messing.
 They are still somewhat young to hold their urine for an extended period of time, such as overnight.
-They may stand on the paper with their back end hanging over.
+They may stand in the pan with their back end hanging over.
 Oh well, they are trying!

 Please don’t leave them outside in the heat or cold without checking on them.
 They are still young and can’t regulate their body temperature as easily as an adult dog.
 They also over heat with their longer hair coat.